What is cognitive Behavioural Hypnotherapy (CBH)

 Why choose Stuart for Cognitive Behavioural Hypnotherapy

->

-> Since 1993 Stuart has been providing cognitive behavioural hypnotherapy, clinical hypnotherapy, cognitive behavioural analysis, psychodynamic analysis and humanistic psychotherapy in a multi modal integrative combination.
+Since 1993 Stuart has been providing cognitive behavioural hypnotherapy, clinical hypnotherapy, cognitive behavioural analysis, psychodynamic analysis and humanistic psychotherapy in a multi modal integrative combination.
 His training and accreditation have specifically addressed CBH, CBT and integrative models of psychotherapy (psychodynamic, cognitive behavioural and humanistic).
 Stuart is fully accredited and registered with the NACHP and NCP.
-He is also subject to voluntary regulation from the CNHC – the voluntary regulator for complementary health, and is listed on both the CNHC and FHT Professional Standards Authority Accredited Registered under hypnotherapy.
+He is also subject to “right touch” regulation via the CNHC Professional Standards Authority Accredited Registered under hypnotherapy.

->

-> Robertson, D (2013) “The Practice of Cognitive Behavioural Hypnotherapy.
+Robertson, D (2013) “The Practice of Cognitive Behavioural Hypnotherapy.
 A manual for Evidence Based Clinical Hypnosis“.
 Karnac Books.

 CBH, CBT, CBA, cognitive behavioural hypnosis, cognitive behavioural hypnotherapy, cognitive behavioural therapy, cognitive behavioural psychotherapy, self hypnosis, hypnosis for change, change hypnosis, psychotherapy, psychoanalysis, therapy, therapist, hypnotist, hypnotherapist, hypnosnalyst, hypnoanalysis, trance, anxiety, depression, mental health, clinical therapy, PTSD, post traumatic stress disorder, Edinburgh, Glasgow, Falkirk.